Friska Wirya

 D Kollan, CEO, Xrosswork

-Friska is the former Head of Change at the biggest gold miner in the Southern hemisphere, leading digital transformation changes to achieve US$170m annual saving.
-She infiltrated a digital-first culture across 4 countries to create a strong foundation to drive adoption of new and emerging technologies, achieving recognition such as the Most Innovative Hard Hat from Apple and various industry awards.
+Friska is the former Head of Change at the biggest gold miner in the Southern hemisphere, leading digital transformation changes to achieve US$170m in annual savings.
+She infiltrated a digital-first culture across 4 countries, achieving recognition such as the Most Innovative Hard Hat from Apple and various industry awards.

 A lifelong learner and self-confessed geek, her flair for communication and effectiveness at managing the people-side of change has proven to be a compelling cost mitigation strategy.

-Outside of fortifying her change practice, Friska explores somewhere new each year, is obsessed with her reformer bed and is growing her personal styling business, partnering with Mys Tyler and Mirvac on key fashion and personal branding events.
+Outside of fortifying her change practice, Friska is obsessed with greem smoothies, her reformer bed and mini-poodle puppy.